exercism/website-copy/automated-comments/java/hamming/should_use_stream_filter_and_count.md

-Stream-based computations should make use of Stream's `filter` and `count` methods.
+When using Streams to calculate the Hamming distance, use the Stream's `filter` and `count` methods to improve the clarity of the computation.